Agile Testing: Best Practices, Benefits, Drawbacks, and More

 9. Focus on people.
 In agile environments, the focus is shifted toward social interaction.
 It’s vital that team members can talk to each other and share their knowledge, allowing them to achieve high-quality outcomes.

-All of these elements, including agile testing principles, quadrants, and testing life cycle, set up a basis for an agile environment in which teams join to deliver quality products that are released into the market free of bugs, within established deadlines, and aligned with the set business goals.
+All of these elements, including agile testing principles, quadrants, and testing life cycle, set up a basis for an agile environment in which teams join to deliver quality products that release into the market free of bugs, within established deadlines, and aligned with the set goals.

 What Are the Benefits of Agile Testing?

 Now that we’ve covered the basics that set agile testing methodology testing apart, let’s look at the advantages of agile testing.
-After all, it’s important to understand how this approach can benefit you and if it’s worth incorporating it into your workflow.
+After all, it’s important to understand how this approach can benefit you to get an idea of whether it’s worth incorporating into your workflow.

 3 - What Is Agile Testing Process_ A Short Guide